sroccaserra/fretboarder/README.md

 Starting this script displays a text representation of a guitar fretboard.
-An X marks a random location on the fretboard, and you have a few seconds (set with --period option) to find the corresponding note before the answer shows, together with the next random X.
+An `X` marks a random location on the fretboard, and you have a few seconds (set with `--period` option) to find the corresponding note before the answer shows, together with the next random `X`.

 Usage